legionboard/api/doc/teachers/update.md

 # Update teacher

-Update a specific teacher identified by the id.
+Update a specific teacher identified by an ID.

 ```
 PUT /teachers/:id